iiab/iiab/roles/maps/README.md

 ### Downloading Regions

-Open your map.
-You will find a new button on the top left:
+Open your IIAB Maps by browsing to http://box/maps or http://10.10.10.10/maps

+Look for this button in the top-left:

 ![Download Button](README-assets/download-button.png)

-If you click it, you'll enter a new "drawing" mode.
-You'll see your cursor change.
+Click the button to enter "drawing" mode (your mouse pointer should change).

 Draw a rectangle that represents the region you want to download.
 To draw, click one corner of the rectangle and then the opposite corner.  **(Make sure to only click, do not drag!)**.